 STEPWISE Uses of Research from Science & Technology Studies (STS)

 To complement teaching about knowledge (e.g., laws, theories & technologies) developed by fields of science & technology (or ‘STEM‘), people & groups relating to such fields have long used research claims from fields of Science & Technology Studies (STS); that is, scholars who mostly work at universities studying work of professionals in myriad fields relating to science & technology (and, often, engineering & mathematics).
-STS research claims have, for instance, informed Skills Education, NoST Education & STSE Education.
-The STEPWISE project, although supporting uses of much STS research, prioritizes educating students about STSE Harms and RiNA projects undertaken by community members to prepare students for critical & active civic engagement – hopefully, to increase social justice & environmental sustainability outcomes.
+STS research claims have, for instance, informed Skills, NoST & STSE education.
+In this regard, the STEPWISE project prioritizes educating students about STSE Harms and RiNA projects undertaken by community members to prepare students for critical & active civic engagement – hopefully, to increase social justice & environmental vitality outcomes.
 On this page, after a brief review of historical uses of STS research in science & technology education, suggestions & resources are provided for STS-informed STEPWISE-based education.

 Historical Uses of STS Research in Science Education

-STS research has long provided evidence & theory to debunk common (mis-)conceptions of science like that depicted at right/below (Ziman, 1984).
-Although Robert Merton was aware of difficulties scientists often had in adhering to his institutional ‘norms,’ he recommended they be followed – mainly to protect independence of science from outside interference.
+STS research has long provided evidence & theory to debunk common poorly-supported conceptions of science like that depicted at right/below (Ziman, 1984).
+Although Robert Merton was aware of difficulties scientists often had in adhering to his institutional ‘norms,’ he advised following them – mainly to protect independence of science from outside interference.
 In his analyses, however, Ziman (2000) claimed that – particularly with private funding – scientists frequently contravene Merton’s norms.
 At the same time, analysts like Paul Feyerabend (1975) concluded that scientists often use ‘unorthodox’ approaches, including not following the proverbial ‘scientific method‘ (e.g., Losee, 2001).
 Meanwhile, Latour & Woolgar (1987) suggested that – as in studies of Mendel’s preferences for theory over data – that scientists’ claims often are ‘constructed.’
 Aligned with studies of analysts like Kuhn (1970) and Lakatos (1970), scientists often are more influenced by colleagues and dominant theories than by available data.
 More broadly, much STS research suggests science often is highly influenced by sociological factors.

 STEPWISE Foci on Problematic Power